Garret Graves: Elections

 In the 2014 nonpartisan blanket primary, Edwin Edwards finished in first place with 30% of the vote; Graves was the runner-up with 27%.
 Graves and Edwards advanced to the December 6 runoff election.
 In the runoff, Graves received 139,209 votes (62.4%) to Edwards's 83,781 (37.6%).

 In the nonpartisan blanket primary held in conjunction with the national elections on November 6, 2018, Graves handily won his third term in the U.S. House, having led a four-candidate field with 186,524 votes (69%).
 Democrat Justin Dewitt trailed with 55,078 votes (21%).
 Two other candidates, Democrat "Andie" Saizan and Independent David Lance Graham, received the remaining 3%.

+In November 2023, the Fifth Circuit Court of Appeals ruled in Robinson v.
+Ardoin that Louisiana must redistrict its electoral maps due to gerrymandering, which has unfairly diluted the representation of the state's African American population.
+In Robinson v.
+Callais, which has been appealed to the US Supreme Court, civil rights groups have alleged that the Louisiana State Legislature's proposed maps were still gerrymandered with electoral districts redrawn to unseat Graves, who is a political rival of incumbent Louisiana Governor Jeff Landry.